thompson318/OSSSFinalReport/report.md

 The project funded the ongoing development of the software sustainability dashboard for SciKit-Surgery and the creation of a broader template dashboard that anyone can use for their own projects.

 [SciKit-Surgery](https://github.com/SciKit-Surgery) brings together a set of libraries targeted to support research in image guided surgery.
 In September 2021 we presented SciKit-Surgery at [SeptembRSE](https://scikit-surgery.github.io/scikit-surgery-rse2021-poster/) and at WEISS's annual funder's review.
 We realised that although we intend to follow sustainable software best practice on our individual libraries we had no tool to enable us to track the status of all the libraries in the project.
-We couldn't find a read made tool, so we made our own, a "Sustainable Software Dashboard".
+We couldn't find a ready made tool, so we made our own, a "Sustainable Software Dashboard".
 The dashboard was fit for purpose at the time, but had no auto update feature, so got out of date very quickly.

-## How has the project benefited our work
+## How has the project benefited our work?
 The Open Source Software Sustainability funding enabled us to fund a research software engineer to improve the automation of the dashboard, so it now updates every 12 hours using Github actions.

 <a href="https://scikit-surgery.github.io/scikit-surgery-stats/" title="Click to go to the current SciKit-Surgery Dashboard"><img src="static/skdashboard.png" alt="The SciKit-Surgery Dashboard" width="60%"/></a>
 <figcaption>The updated SciKit-Surgery Dashboard, giving an immediate overview of the library status.</figcaption>

 The updated dashboard enables us to see at a glance:

 1. Where the software has grown (new libraries are added automatically).
 2. Which libraries are gaining interest in the community (stars, forks).
 3. Which libraries are gaining a collaborative developer base (contributions).